 I’m going to teach you to do paid traffic, some radio. do events, flyering, neighborhoods, direct mail, and all those things.
 And what you’re going to want to do is you’re going to look at the amount of money that you’re investing.
 So let’s say it’s Facebook ads or Google ads and again, we would be backing into the numbers.

-So what are the proper elements of tracking?
+So what are the proper elements of tracking marketing campaigns?

-Anytime you’re doing any kind of campaigns, you want to make sure that you’re setting up separate tracking phone numbers for each of those campaigns.
-There’s a lot of different tools to use—Callrail is the tool that I personally use at our agency—we’ve got 10s of thousands of tracking numbers.
+Anytime you’re doing any kind of campaign, you want to make sure that you’re setting up separate tracking phone numbers for each of those campaigns.
+There are a lot of different tools to use—Callrail is the tool that I personally use at our agency—we’ve got 10s of thousands of tracking numbers.
 So any campaign you’re doing, you would have a different phone number.

 For example, if you’re doing Facebook ads, and there’s a phone number on a landing page, that phone number should only be for Facebook ads.
 If you’re doing a radio spot and you’re going to run radio a month or two before your opening, you would have a separate phone number for that radio campaign.
 I would even go as far as if you’re running on different stations, you’re going to have different numbers.
 And even if you’re running at different call times, so if you’re running it—prime, drivetime, for example, versus the afternoon versus the evening.